our story

 1993 to 2016: The School Libraries Program

-In 2000, Sipar's first mobile library was born, a mobile library, financed by its own funds.
-Today, there are 14 mobile libraries operating in 103 sites in 7 provinces including Phnom Penh including 9 mini vans, 3 tuk-tuk library, 1 library boat and 1 motorcycle biblio on Tonle Sap Lake.
+In 2000, Sipar's first mobile library was born, a minivan, financed from its own funds.
+Today, there are 15 mobile libraries operating in 103 sites in 7 provinces including Phnom Penh including 9 minivans, 3 tuk-tuk libraries, 2 boat libraries and 1 motorcycle library on Tonle Sap Lake.

 2001: Birth of the Publishing department